 Before visiting Morena, I had a frightening image of the ravines of Chambal.
 Originally this image has been propagated by Indian cinema and the advice not to travel after sunset is passed as the standard antidote.
 This instruction was also taken full care of.
 But this journey provided me with a golden opportunity to get to know and feel the life that is bursting in the rugged terrain of Chambal.
 After discussing the past and present conditions with the local people, it was concluded that the difficult phase has passed and now the situation has become normal.
 However, the gun culture in the area is still alive today.
 People openly carry a gun with them.
 Due to government efforts, ravines have been made cultivable to a great extent, in which the growing crops are increasing the prosperity of the area.
 This visit not only cleared the misconceptions about the ravines but also introduced me to the beauty and grandeur of the great temples like Batesar, Mitavali, and Kakanamath.
 I am accompanied by Neeraj on this journey.
 In this part of the travelogue, we will visit the Batesar temple complex.Continue reading “Batesar Temple Complex: The Surprise of Chambal”

-The Coronavirus pandemic and ensuing lockdowns, which began taking effect from early March at the global level have resulted in sudden disruption of transport and industrial activity along with almost whole of social and economic life.
-This has been done to contain the spread of the virus as well as gain time for ramping up coping strategies and mechanisms for health and economic hazards caused by the pandemic.
-The large scale curtailment of industrial activity has provided a window to record the effect of vehicular and industrial pollution on urban life.
-Dip in pollution levels has been reported from every part of the world implementing a lockdown.
-Some prominent names in the list of cities having witnessed a drastic decrease in pollution are from China, western Europe and Indian subcontinent.Continue reading “Pandemic and A Dip in Air Pollution”
+The coronavirus pandemic and ensuing lockdowns, which began taking effect from early March at the global level have resulted in sudden disruption of transport and industrial activity along with almost whole of social and economic life.
+The lockdowns have been done to contain the spread of the virus as well as gain time for ramping up coping strategies and mechanisms to manage health and economic hazards caused by the pandemic.
+The large scale curtailment of industrial activity has provided a window to register the effect of vehicular and industrial pollution on urban life.
+Dip in pollution levels have been reported from every part of the world implementing a lockdown.
+Some prominent names in the list of cities which have witnessed a drastic decrease in pollution are from China, western Europe and the Indian subcontinent.Continue reading “Pandemic and A Dip in Air Pollution”